ISISComputingGroup/ibex_developers_manual/FZJ_Fermi_chopper.md

 - This was seen on MAPS:
   * Cannot communicate using VISA under EPICS
   * If chopper crate and instrument PC are power cycled, may need to run labview driver once before epics can talk.
 We are still not sure why this is.

+# Crate does not respond to status command

+On MAPS, the crate's communications layer can fail, causing the device to ignore the standard polling command (`#0000000$`).
+To recover from this state, send the shortened command `0$` repeatedly until you get a response.
+The IOC should automatically do this whenever it detects no response to the standard command.